pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

 * Knight \= 300 points
 * Pawn \= 100 point

-**Search Types:**
+## Search Types
+Engine will use a primary search type with a fallback and a random function for testing:
+* Negamax: primary search type, fully featured search with all performance options available, main search loop: engine chooses best overall eval for each turn in its depth, inverting calculation perspectives each move
 * Simple: find the best immediate eval based on checkmates, material count, score, and pst only, fallback search type
-* Negamax: primary search type, fully featured search with all performance options available, main search loop: engine chooses best overall eval for each turn in its depth, inverting calculation perspectives each move
 * Random: plays any legal move, for testing purposes and opponent config

-**Engine Modules:**
+## Engine Modules

-* Core Modules
+### Core Modules
+* Config: config handler for loading and managing game, engine, puzzle, metrics, and all other configuration settings
 * Chess Game: pygame handler for game configuration, game state handling, and game output rendering, including game pgn recording and metrics module calls.
+Leaves move calculation, scoring, and process intensive functions to the engine modules.
-  * V7P3R Engine: engine handler for game awareness, move generation, position evaluation, and final move selection
+* V7P3R Engine: engine handler for move examination, position evaluation, and final move selection (interface independent)

-  * Config: engine config handler for loading and managing engine configuration settings
-* Move Selection and Position Evaluation Modules
+### Move Selection Handlers
 * Search: move search handler, centralized search control module, calls performance, risk, move tree iteration and move scoring modules
-  * Book: Opening book containing basic openings to a max of 10 moves (London, Queens Gambit, Caro Kann, Scandinavian, French, Dutch, Vienna, and King's Indian)
 * Negamax: primary search algorithm, handles move tree iteration

+### Position Evaluation Modules
 * Scoring: move scoring and position evaluation module, handles overall scoring calulation, short circuit logic, and evaluation values, calls out to individual scoring and evaluation modules
 * Rules: position specific score modifiers, move validators, and decision making module for the engine, sets guidelines and weighting of evaluation scores
-  * Move Ordering: move prioritization and legal move limiting for increased move selection speed and preliminary move pruning
 * Tempo Calculation: critical priority scoring, priority move selection, and move avoidance, handles game phase, game continuance, and game ending condition checking for game state awareness, checkmate attacks/threats, stalemate avoidance, and draw prevention, can result in immediate move selection or complete principal variation avoidance
 * Primary Scoring: after Tempo, first order priority scoring module, handles material count, material score, and calls to piece square table calculation and calls to mvv-lva capture and threat assessment modules
 * Secondary Scoring: second order scoring module, handles castling and tactical decision scoring
 * Piece Square Tables: piece square table evaluation module, handles piece square table calculation and game phase detection
 * MVV-LVA: simple module for most-valuable-victim/least-valuable-attacker logic for basic capture and threat awareness

+### Performance and Accuracy Modules
+* Move Ordering: move prioritization and legal move limiting for increased move selection speed and preliminary move pruning
+* Book: Opening book containing basic openings to a max of 10 moves (London, Queens Gambit, Caro Kann, Scandinavian, French, Dutch, Vienna, and King's Indian)
 * Quiescence: active/risky position identification, examines move risk to achieve quieter positions beyond max depth for additional safety

-**Utilities:**
+### Utility Modules
+* v7p3r Handler (play_chess file that controls the interface between gameplay and the v7p3r engine)
 * PGN Watcher (to monitor the active_game.pgn file for performant game monitoring independent of the engine)
 * Live Ruleset/Puzzle Tuner (to batch test specific scoring actions on predetermined positions)
 * Metrics (to identify performance and move selection score issues)
-* Stockfish Handler (to activate the stockfish engine as an opponent for the v7p3r engine)
+* Stockfish Handler (to activate the stockfish.exe engine for testing and as an opponent for the v7p3r engine)

-**Basic Evaluation Scoring Rules:**
+## Basic Evaluation Scoring Rules

-#### Critical Short Circuits:
+### Critical Short Circuits:

 1. Checkmates: If the engine can play a mate within 5, then instantly return that principle variation.
 If the opponent has a checkmate during move search then exit that pv exploration and skip that move.
 2. Stalemates: If the engine discovers a stalemate within the current principle variation, then exit that pv and skip that move.

-#### Primary Scores:
+### Primary Scores:

 1. Material Count: Engine’s raw piece count.
 2. Material Score: Engine’s piece value score using base piece values.